alexreisner/geocoder/README.md

 Geocoding Service ("Lookup") Configuration
 ------------------------------------------

 Geocoder supports a variety of street and IP address geocoding services.
 The default lookups are `:google` for street addresses and `:freegeoip` for IP addresses.
 Please see the listing and comparison below for details on specific geocoding services (not all settings are supported by all services).

+To create a Rails initializer with an example configuration:

+    rails generate geocoder:config

 Some common configuration options are:

     # config/initializers/geocoder.rb
     Geocoder.configure(